 This is, as published on Wiley, the most common type of plagiarism.
 It involves the use of someone else’s writing with some minor changes in the sentences and using it as one’s own.
 Even if the words differ, the original idea remains the same and plagiarism occurs.
 Because students often do not have a clear understanding of what constitutes plagiarism, there are recommendations for research and writing available to reduce the risk of paraphrasing plagiarism.

 Inaccurate authorship or misleading attribution can happen in two ways:

 In one form, when all the authors contribute to a manuscript, but do not get credit for their work.
 The second form is the opposite: when an author gets credit without contributing to the work.
 This type of plagiarism, whichever way it occurs, is a violation of the code of conduct in research.

-It is also possible to commit this form of plagiarism when someone else edits a manuscript leading to substantive changes.
-In this case, the recommendation is to acknowledge the contribution at the time of publication, even if they are not listed as authors.
+It is also possible to commit this form of plagiarism when someone else edits a manuscript, leading to substantive changes.
+In this case, the recommendation is to acknowledge the contributors at the time of publication, even if they are not listed as authors.

 Mosaic plagiarism may be more difficult to detect because it interlays someone else’s phrases or text within its own research.
 It is also known as patchwork plagiarism and it is intentional and dishonest.

 Whether intended or unintended, there is no excuse for plagiarism and the consequences are often the same.
-However, plagiarism may be accidental if it occurred due to neglect, mistake, or unintentional paraphrasing.
+However, plagiarism may be accidental if it occurred because of neglect, mistake, or unintentional paraphrasing.
 Students are likely to commit accidental plagiarism, so universities should stress on the importance of education about this form of plagiarism.